gregorvolkmann/SoundCity/README.md

 # SoundCity
-A project I worked on with Denis Seyfried and Onur Karaman for the lecture *Development of Interactive User Interfaces* at Hochschule RheinMain.
+A project I worked on in 2013 with Denis Seyfried (@dantempla) and Onur Karaman for the lecture *Development of Interactive User Interfaces* at Hochschule RheinMain.

 Runs on jMonkeyEngine 3.0